-Criterion 2: Use equipment and inquire into the world
+Criterion 2: use equipment and inquire into the world

-The learner:
+The learner :

-Rating C

-recognises a change to a property of a familiar object or living thing recognises a change to a behaviour of a familiar object or living thing recognises a change to their environment takes action to achieve an expected effect appropriately uses a tool or piece of equipment for a task.
+Rating C communicates a change to a property of a living thing or object communicates a change to a behaviour of a living thing or object communicates a change to a property of their environment identifies a cause/effect pair appropriately uses more than one tool or piece of equipment for a task.

-Criterion 3: Complete tasks and communicate ideas and observations.
+Criterion 3: complete tasks and communicate ideas and observations.

-The learner:
+The learner :